 Sofritas contain 150 calories according to Chipotle.
 But while it does not amount to so many calories unlike the other fillings in their menu, it has a high sodium content.
-Key is to eat everything in moderation and in balance.
+The key is to eat everything in moderation and in balance.

 - Extract the adobo sauce from the canned chipotle chilis in adobo sauce by first straining the sauce and then, press on the chilis to extract more.

-- If you cannot take the heat, feel free to lessen or omit some of the hot peppers.
+- Also, if you cannot take the heat, feel free to lessen or omit some of the hot peppers.
 You can simply double the bell peppers to get the peppery flavor without adding more heat.